 We are aware of the planned changes to the IB Mathematics curriculum.
 IB students will be able to choose from Mathematics: analysis and approaches and Mathematics: applications and interpretation from September 2019.

 Applicants studying the International Baccalaureate Career Related Programme (IBCP) should contact the academic School prior to applying so that their academic profile can be considered.

 - Channel your passion for the environment into learning about environmental systems, the human impacts on them, and how to manage these interactions sustainably.

 - Gain real-world practical experience on local and international fieldtrips.

-- Experience planning, environment, urban design and real estate in action through a year-long placement.
+- Experience environmental management, ecological surveys, conservation management, environmental impact assessment, and sustainable development in action through a year-long placement.